Title

 § 19-4708.
 Pre-Establishment Activities.

-Before establishing a Program developed under § 19-4703, the Board shall:
+Before establishing a Program under § 19-4703, the Board is authorized and encouraged to conduct a market analysis to determine the feasibility of the Program.

 § 19-4709.
 Public Reporting.

-The Board shall report no later than December 31 of each year to the Mayor and City Council detailing the Board's activities.
+The Board shall report no later than December 31 of each year to the Mayor and City Council detailing the Board's activities during the previous fiscal year.

 Section 2.
 This Ordinance shall become effective immediately.